This is the continuation of my experience with DNA.ancestry.com.

 While I waited (and waited and waited) for my box to come, I was forced to confront certain legitimate fears of my DNA being forever held in a database:

 “This is the story of the next decade: companies that started out amassing huge databases of compromising information will be targeted: first by cops and spies (hi there, OPM!), then by civil litigants (something like 80% of all divorce cases now involve a subpoena to Facebook), then by criminals (hello, Ashley Madison!)”

-Is there some drug test like anxiety people fear, thinking that it will expose more than their ancestry and more so their life habits?
+Is there some drug test-like anxiety people have, thinking that it will expose more than their ancestry and more so their life habits?
 Because then, yeah, I could see how it would feel like an invasion of privacy.

 To the spit kit!

 Inside was a little mailer (that I found *almost* hard to get the spit tube safely into.
 But don’t worry!
 The spit fit.
 But at an angle, though).
 I dropped it in the mail box, activated the code online, and will now have to wait 6-8 weeks for results.